Denbigh Alliance Multi Academy Trust logo

 • All students are entitled to a curriculum that is appropriate to them and which provides each student with the opportunity to fulfil their potential.

-• Hand-in-hand with the knowledge that students need we champion the values of engagement, respect, kindness and doing no harm.
+• Hand-in-hand with the knowledge that students need, we champion the values of engagement, respect, kindness and doing no harm.
 These values underpin and inform our interactions with each other.

-• For all students learning is about making sense of the curriculum and both teachers and students have a responsibility to ensure that concepts are mastered before new ones are introduced so that the hierarchy of knowledge is respected and maintained in all subjects.
+• For all students, learning is about making sense of the curriculum and both teachers and students have a responsibility to ensure that concepts are mastered before new ones are introduced, so that the hierarchy of knowledge is respected and maintained in all subjects.

 • Our curriculum defines what is to be taught, in what order and when.
-It is the teacher’s role to decide on the best way to ensure that learning occurs, however students’ experience should be consistent, challenging, and inspiring so that students love learning and feel the awe and wonder of discovering new information and understanding.
+It is the teacher’s role to decide on the best way to ensure that learning occurs, however our students’ experience should be consistent, challenging and inspiring so that students love learning and feel the awe and wonder of discovering new information and understanding.
 This will, in turn, encourage them to want to learn more and more deeply.

 Details of the curriculum studied in every subject in every year group can be found on our faculty pages along with details of GCSE and Post 16 courses on offer.
 Students who enter in Year 7 study English; Mathematics; Science; Art; Design and Technology; Computing; Geography; History; Philosophy Religion & Ethics; Modern Foreign Languages; Creative Arts; Personal Development and Physical Education.
 There is also a Personal, Social and Health Education programme, which is ‘mapped’ within the curriculum and the tutorial programme and is based on our school values of ‘Be Engaged, Be Kind & Respectful and Do No Harm’.
 Students work in ability groups in Maths and these will be based on prior attainment in the student’s previous school and performance in baseline tests.
 We review these groupings on a termly basis after each progress report.